Safety Precautions for Dry Ice

 Dry ice safety is essential for all dry ice use.
 Make sure everyone understands the dangers of contact and the need for proper ventilation.

-Dry ice temperature is frigid at -109F or -78°C. Always handle dry ice with care and wear protective gloves whenever touching it.
-It is harmless if touched briefly, but prolonged contact with the skin will freeze cells and cause injury similar to a burn.
-It may be best for some work to wear protective face protection and, in confined spaces, wear a breathing apparatus supplying oxygen.
+Dry ice temperature is frigid at -109° or -78°C. Always handle dry ice with care and wear protective gloves whenever touching it.
+It is harmless if touched briefly, but prolonged contact with the skin will freeze cells and cause injury like a burn.

 PICK-UP TIME AND TRANSPORTING

-Plan to pick up the dry ice as close to the time needed or have it delivered to your location on the day required.
-It sublimates at a rate of around 10% every 24 hours, depending upon its insulation.
+Please pick up the dry ice when needed or have it delivered to your location.
+Depending on the insulation, it sublimes 10 to 15 pounds every 24 hours.
 If transported on a flatbed truck, make sure to protect it from rain, or you may look like a special effects vehicle with smoke-like fog pouring out behind you.
 One truck was stopped by the police when this happened.

 Treat dry ice burns the same as heat burns.
+Otherwise, if only red, it will heal at the same rate as a regular burn.
+Apply antibiotic ointment to prevent infection and bandage when the damaged skin site needs to be protected.
 See a doctor if the skin blisters or peels off.
-Otherwise, if only red, it will heal at the same rate as a burn.
-Apply antibiotic ointment to prevent infection and bandage only if the damaged skin area needs to be protected.